 - What do you love the most about the people you look up to?

 By doing a few sessions around passion, you will lay the foundation for future action.
 Soon you will learn how to create a lifetime learning plan that taps into that passion and helps it grow.
-But be aware, this will involve you going outside of your comfort zone and tiptoeing into unfamiliar areas.
+But be aware that this will involve you going outside your comfort zone and tiptoeing into unfamiliar areas.
 But in the end, it will all be worth it.

 How To Create More Passion In Your Life

-You don’t have to be passionate about grocery shopping to live a fulfilled life, or to eat good food.
-It’s all about passion in the areas of your life that matter the most to you as a person, and that have something to do with your purpose, vision, and mission in life.
+You don’t have to be passionate about grocery shopping to live a fulfilled life or eat good food.
+It’s all about passion in the areas of your life that matter the most to you as a person and deeply connect with your purpose, vision, and mission in life.

-From that perspective, I believe that we should continuously look for potential passions in our lives.
-I don’t think that you need to make the finding of passion as your life’s goal, but the journey of seeking passion is what I believe is essential.
+From that perspective, I believe we should continuously look for potential passions in our lives.
+You don’t have to make finding passion your life’s goal, but the journey of seeking passion is what I believe is essential.
 By trying to generate passion, you enrich your existence.
 You open up your horizons and expand your reach.
 You don’t even have to find passion in the end; just being on that journey is a passion all of its own.

 Here are some simple methods you can incorporate into your life to find more areas where passion might arise:

-- Expose yourself to a variety of forms of creation, especially those in which you believe you have no natural talent.
+- Expose yourself to various forms of creation, especially those in which you believe you have no natural talent.
 Think about painting, sculpture, musical instruments, dancing, writing, or sports.
 Tapping into these vast unknowns will open your mind to new possibilities.
-Maybe don’t invest in classes right away; instead, start by going to museums, concerts, and other events.
+Maybe don’t invest in classes right away; instead, start going to museums, concerts, and other events.
 Get yourself exposed to these activities and talk to people who are already passionate about them.

 - Help others.
-Channeling your energy toward making a contribution will not only enhance your overall life mission, but it will also reveal potential passions in your life.
-Perhaps you can look for things you’ve struggled with in the past, and search for people who might need help in those same areas.
+Channeling your energy toward contributing will not only enhance your overall life mission but will also reveal potential passions in your life.
+Perhaps you can look for things you’ve struggled with in the past and search for people who might need help in those same areas.

 - Recall your childhood.
-Remember the things you used to enjoy as a child and then dropped from your mind as you grew older.
+Remember the things you enjoyed as a child and then dropped from your mind as you grew older.
 Back then, you had no fear or shame.
 Revive some of that joyfulness and openness.
 Embrace your inner child!

 Your Passion Exercise

 Click the download link below to get the Passion Worksheet and work through it.
-This is probably one of the hardest ones, together with the one on weaknesses, but do your best.
+This exercise is probably one of the hardest, together with weaknesses, but do your best.
 You might not get it right from the start, or you might never get it right, but the process is what matters.